 McCarthy within striking distance of winning speaker fight after most detractors flip

-"I think I can speak for generally all of us: It is the framework of an agreement in good faith that allows us to keep moving forward," Rep. Scott Perry, R-Pa., a leading McCarthy critic, told reporters following the 12th ballot in which he voted in favor of the California Republican for the first time.
+"I think I can speak for generally all of us: It is the framework of an agreement in good faith that allows us to keep moving forward," Pennsylvania Republican Scott Perry, a leading McCarthy critic, told reporters following the 12th ballot in which he voted in favor of the McCarthy for the first time.

 McCarthy has engaged in negotiations for days with a small but critical group of far right conservative lawmakers who made extended demands for concessions that would essentially make it easier to depose a speaker and weaken the powers of the speaker's office to drive the legislative agenda and assign committee posts.

-The House adjourned until 10p.m.
-ET Friday after the 13th round of balloting ended with a 214-212 tally in McCarthy's favor, with 6 Republicans voting in protest for Rep. Jim Jordan, R-Ohio - a McCarthy ally who does not want the job.
-Democrats voted for Rep. Hakeem Jeffries, D-N.Y.
+The House reconvened at 10 p.m.
+EST Friday after the 13th round of balloting ended with a 214-212 tally in McCarthy's favor, with 6 Republicans voting in protest for Ohio Republican Jim Jordan, a McCarthy ally who does not want the job.
+Democrats voted for Democratic leader Hakeem Jeffries of New York.

 We’re at a turning point.
 I’ve negotiated in good faith, with one purpose: to restore the People’s House back to its rightful owners.
 The framework for an agreement is in place, so in a good-faith effort, I voted to restore the People’s House by voting for @gopleader McCarthy.— RepScottPerry (@RepScottPerry) January 6, 2023

-Along with Perry, the McCarthy holdouts who flipped in his favor on the 12th ballot includes: Reps.
-Dan Bishop of North Carolina, Michael Cloud of Texas, Andrew Clyde of Georgia, Paul Gosar of Arizona, Byron Donalds of Florida, Mary Miller of Illinois, Ralph Norman of South Carolina, Chip Roy of Texas, and Victoria Spartz of Indiana as well as Reps.-elect Josh Brecheen of Oklahoma, Anna Paulina Luna of Florida, Keith Self of Texas and Andy Ogles of Tennessee.
-Rep. Andy Harris of Maryland joined them on the 13th ballot.
+Along with Perry, the McCarthy holdouts who flipped in his favor on the 12th ballot included: Dan Bishop of North Carolina, Josh Brecheen of Oklahoma, Michael Cloud, Chip Roy and Keith Self of Texas, Andrew Clyde of Georgia, Byron Donalds and Anna Paulina Luna of Florida, Paul Gosar of Arizona, Mary Miller of Illinois, Ralph Norman of South Carolina, Andy Ogles of Tennessee and Victoria Spartz of Indiana.
+Republican Andy Harris of Maryland joined them on the 13th ballot.

-The relief in the chamber was palpable as each dissenter shifted their support in favor of McCarthy, with members and members-elect bursting into applause and offering standing ovations to their colleagues who moved the needle closer to resolution.
+The relief in the chamber was palpable as each dissenter shifted their support in favor of McCarthy Friday afternoon, with Republicans bursting into applause and offering standing ovations to their colleagues who moved the needle closer to resolution.

 Making history